sunpy/sunpy/doc/source/guide/acquiring_data/database.rst

     etc., and driver the name of a DBAPI, such as ``psycopg2``, ``pyodbc``, ``cx_oracle``, etc."

-The database object in our example connects to a new SQLite database with the file name "sunpydata.sqlite" in the current directory.
 Note that a connection is only established when it's really needed, i.e. if some query is sent to the database to read from it.
 Transactions can also be committed explicitly using the :meth:`Database.commit` method.

-    >>> from sunpy.database import Database
-    >>> database = Database('sqlite:///sunpydata.sqlite')

 .. warning::